Home

 Carnglaze Slate Caverns

-The caverns are known to have been worked since ancient times.
 Guided tours of the three vast caverns, which are of cathedral proportions, are available (around 45 minutes duration).
 The famous subterranean lake within the complex has crystal-clear blue-green water.
 During the tour the visitor will be taken about 150m into the hillside and 60m below ground

 The Carnglaze Slate Caverns were actively worked for slate quarrying and mining in the eighteenth and nineteenth centuries.
 Much of the slate, which is blue in colour, was used for roofing and flooring in buildings.
 The slate was transported by packhorse to quays on the River Fowey at St. Winnow, near Lostwithiel.
 Another route lead to the villages of Polperro and Looe.

-There are landscaped gardens with water features to explore and the Enchanted Dell, set on the wooded hillside, sells limited edition bronze faery statues.
-In springtime the woodlands are clothed in a spectacular carpet of almost 3 acres of bluebells
+Carnglaze Slate CavernsThere are landscaped gardens with water features to explore and the Enchanted Dell, set on the wooded hillside, sells limited edition bronze faery statues.
+The houses in the Enchanted Dell were designed by the children from St Neot School.

 "The Rum Store" is an underground concert and theatre venue with a highly atmospheric setting, excellent acoustics and a capacity for 400.
 It is so called because during the Second World War the Royal Navy used the first of three caverns at Carnglaze to store its supply of rum.
 It was converted into an auditorium in 2001.

-There is also Minerals of Cornwall and the South West to see, an impressive "collection which is on on permanent display.
+There is also Minerals of Cornwall and the South West to see, an impressive collection which is on on permanent display.
 Craft centre and shop selling minerals from around the world and locally made crafts including slate and wood.